 I originally transcribed this piece in 2020 from a posthumous (1879) edition by the composer's nephew, Bonifacio Eslava, obtained from the Biblioteca Nacional de España in Madrid.
-However, in 2021, a second version was located at the Archivo de Música de la Capilla Real de Palacio, Archivo General de Palacio (the royal palace archives in Madrid).
-This manuscript version appears to be in Eslava's handwriting, and is dated 1846, shortly after his appointment as master of the Royal Chapel for Queen Isabel II of Spain.
+However, in 2021 a second version was provided by the Archivo de Música de la Capilla Real de Palacio (Royal Palace archives in Madrid).
+This manuscript appears to be in Eslava's handwriting, and is dated 1846, shortly after his appointment as master of the Royal Chapel for Queen Isabel II of Spain.

-The 1846 score was titled Salve y Letania a 8 voces con Orquesta (sic), and the cover page included an annotation which translates "It is pointed out that in the Royal Chapel the Letanía is sung before the Salve and not in the order in which they are here".
-Indeed, the 1846 manuscript included two scores - the Salve and the Letanía, in that sequence.
+The 1846 was entitled Salve y Letania a 8 voces con Orquesta, and the cover page included an annotation which translates "Note that in the Royal Chapel, the Litany is sung before the Salve and not in the order in which they appear here".
+Indeed, the 1846 manuscript included two scores - a Salve and the Letanía, in that order.